 Managing insulin when you're unwell Your healthcare professional should discuss what you need to know if you're unwell and how to use so-called 'sick day rules'.
 Ideally, you should be given written information or be told where to find it.
-Find out more about managing diabetes when unwell here:
+Click here to find out more about managing diabetes when unwell.

-www.diabetes.org.uk/guide-to-diabetes/life-with-diabetes/illness Safe driving and insulin therapy Taking into account your job and lifestyle, your healthcare professional should discuss driving regulations and what these mean for you.
+Safe driving and insulin therapy Taking into account your job and lifestyle, your healthcare professional should discuss driving regulations and what these mean for you.
 This should include any legal requirements about driving, self-monitoring of blood sugar and hypoglycaemia.
-Find out more about diabetes and driving here: www.diabetes.org.uk/guide-to-diabetes/life-with-diabetes/driving
+Click here to find out more about diabetes and driving.

 Access to the right technology for you Technology can be an important part of how you manage your diabetes.
 Your healthcare professional can advise on what tech might suit you best.
 You may be able to get it prescribed free through the NHS.

-Find out more about the different tech available and how to access it here: www.diabetes.org.uk/guide-to-diabetes/ diabetes-technology/how-toget-diabetes-tech your emotional wellbeing with your healthcare professional, and be able to access specialist support if you need it.
-Access to other specialist advice when needed
+Click here to find out more about the different tech available and how to access it.
+Access to specialist dietary advice If you're starting insulin or having difficulty managing your blood sugar levels, you should be able to access specialist dietary advice if needed, to support your self-management.

-Access to ongoing support around insulin and diabetes You should be able to access additional support and talk to other people with diabetes if you wish.
+Access to ongoing support around insulin and diabetes

+You should be able to access additional support and talk to other people with diabetes if you wish.
 This may be available locally or via Diabetes UK.

-Access to emotional support Just like everyone else, people with diabetes may experience anxiety, depression or distress, and sometimes these feelings relate to diabetes.
+Access to emotional support

+Just like everyone else, people with diabetes may experience anxiety, depression or distress, and sometimes these feelings relate to diabetes.
 This can make self-management more difficult.
-You should be able to talk about
+You should be able to talk about your emotional wellbeing with your healthcare professional, and be able to access specialist support if you need it.